Biden and Trump speak after he says 'no place in America for this kind of violence'

 Shortly after Trump started his campaign event in Pennsylvania in the 6 p.m.
 ET hour, Secret Service agents rushed onto the stage after loud pops were heard.
 Trump, who had ducked behind the lectern when the noises began, was seen with what appeared to be blood on the side of his head and face and was escorted away.

-A Trump spokesperson said the former president is "fine" and "is being checked out at a local medical facility."
-The Secret Service said Trump is "safe" and it was actively investigating the incident.
+A Trump spokesperson said the former president is "fine" and was "being checked out at a local medical facility."
+The Secret Service said Trump is "safe" and that it was actively investigating the incident.

 Reaction from lawmakers began pouring in on social media who said they were sending prayers to Trump and condemning any violence.